 - Have demonstrated leadership and collaborative skills;

-- Be able to participate in the Professional Fellows Program for Inclusive Disability Employment in the US either in the spring (April 25th – June 3rd, 2018) or in the fall (October 10th – November 18th, 2018);
+- Be able to participate in the Professional Fellows Program on Inclusive Disability Employment in the US from April 15, 2020- May 22, 2020;

 - Be committed to returning to your home country for a period of two (2) years after completion of the program; and